-Note The debugger/emulator cannot set instruction breakpoints on address locations in target ROM.
+The debugger will set a hardware-assisted breakpoint on address locations in target ROM.

-You can attach a macro to a breakpoint using the optional < macro\call> parameter.
+You can attach a macro to a breakpoint using the optional < macro_call> parameter.
 See the "Using Macros and Command Files" chapter.

 The debugger performs the following actions when it encounters an instruction breakpoint: